hackerspacepp/raspbian-time-lapse/README.md

 ## TODO

-* Backup images to online storage periodically.
-* Rotate images (keep new, delete old).
 * Use [Nimbius](http://cloudnimbus.org/) running on second RPi with external hard-drive as store.
-* Create and archive time-lapse videos on backup devise.
+* Create and archive time-lapse videos on backup device.
 * Switch to 32GB SD-card on camera devise.

 ## Contributing